rieckpil/progmot/content/post/writing-a-book-remotely.md

 Keep it simple, shared logins for the tools.

-For our laning page we purchased a bootstrap HTML theme for some bucks and adjusted it to our needs.
+For our landing page we purchased a bootstrap HTML theme for some bucks and adjusted it to our needs.
 During the inception phase of the project and while the eBook was not at 100, we primarily used the landing page to attract potential readers.
 Our landing page had (and still has) a newsletter subscription form to keep potential readers around.

 Used tools: